Near-Pilotless Single Carrier Communications Using Matrix Decomposition

 \section{Acknowledgment}

-This work is done as a part of the Indigenous 5G testbed \cite{5gtbiitm} project funded by the Department of Telecommunications (DoT), Government of India, and in part by ANSYS Software Pvt.
-Ltd. through their Doctoral Fellowship award program.
-The authors would like to thank the Ministry of Electronics and Information Technology (MeitY) for funding this work through the project "Next Generation Wireless Research and Standardization on 5G and Beyond".
+This work was funded by the Ministry of Electronics and Information Technology (MeitY), Government of India, through the project, “Next Generation Wireless Research and Standardization on 5G and Beyond”, and by ANSYS Software Pvt.
+Ltd. through their Doctoral Fellowship Award Program.